NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 The created file is marked as executable.
 The file's contents will be put into `/nix/store/<store path>/bin/<name>`.
-The store path will include the the name, and it will be a directory.
+The store path will include the name, and it will be a directory.

 ::: {.example #ex-writeScriptBin}
 # Usage of `writeScriptBin`